fls-bioinformatics-core/auto_process_ngs/docs/source/output/analysis_dirs.rst

 However some analyses may have more than one sets of associated Fastqs, and in these cases there will be multiple subdirectories (each of which contains one of these sets).

-For example, ICELL8 single cell projects typically have two or three sets of Fastqs:

-* ``fastqs.samples`` are the Fastqs after filtering and QC, with the reads assigned to samples according to the well list file
-* ``fastqs.barcodes`` are the Fastqs after filtering and QC, with the reads assigned to barcodes according to the well list file
-* (if present) ``fastqs`` are the original Fastq files produced by the BCL to Fastq conversion, without any additional filtering or QC

 The project metadata file includes the item ``Primary fastqs`` which indicates which of the Fastq sets is the principal